 Our classes are for home cooks and not suitable for professional chefs.
 We cannot accept children under 18 years, even if accompanied by an adult.

-In 2018, we will be running 4 kaiseki classes, for people who have some familiarity with basic cooking.
+In 2018, we will be running at least 4 kaiseki classes, for people who have some familiarity with basic cooking.

 The other classes will feature simple dishes, the sort of dishes most Japanese people eat at home.

 We can’t accept people with serious food allergies as our classes are too small to make alternate dishes with substitute ingredients.
 Please be aware that soy sauce and miso contain gluten.

 Kei and Masako were in the Food Safari program which originally aired on SBS on Dec.
 5th.
 2007 and also repeated a few times since…

 We also run private Makimono (sushi roll) classes in your home.
 A minimum of five people is required for these classes.
 Please email Masako if you’d like to discuss.

 For further information or to book a class, please email masako or call 0418472597 (we’re in Sydney, Australia).

 On arrival, you are required to take off your shoes and wear slippers, as is the Japanese custom.
 We start on the dot at 10 am when Kei shows everyone how to make dashi.
 Then we make all the dishes together (click here for 2018 schedule), all at the same time, so everyone is involved.
 You will have time to look at what others are doing, and we encourage learning from each other.
 We make an effort to make the small group situation work, and with about eight people, it’s usually fun.